goauthentik/authentik/website/docs/outposts/outposts.md

 title: Outposts
 ---

 An outpost is a single deployment of a authentik component, which can be deployed in a completely separate environment.
-Currently, only the Proxy Provider is supported as outpost.
+Currently, Proxy Provider and LDAP are supported as outposts.

 ![](outposts.png)